Multi-Sector Partnerships

 Opportunity Youth Forum

-The Opportunity Youth Forum supports a network of over two dozen urban, rural, and tribal communities seeking to scale reconnection pathways that achieve better outcomes in education and employment for opportunity youth.
+The Opportunity Youth Forum supports a network of over 40 urban, rural, and tribal communities seeking to scale reconnection pathways that achieve better outcomes in education and employment for opportunity youth.
 In total, this network works on creating systems-wide and community level changes.
-Over the past 6 years, the number of opportunity youth has dropped to 4.6 million.

 We work with several key partners to design and implement a learning agenda across Opportunity Youth Forum communities, as well as to capture, synthesize, and disseminate lessons from this work.
-Jobs for the Future is the main implementation and technical assistance partner for the Opportunity Youth Forum.
-Harder+Company Community Research works closely with the Forum for Community Solutions to facilitate a peer learning community of practice among leaders from Opportunity Youth Forum backbones, and Equal Measure conducts the periodic ongoing evaluation of the Opportunity Youth Forum.
+Jobs for the Future is the main implementation and technical assistance partner for the Opportunity Youth Forum, and Equal Measure conducts the ongoing evaluation of the Opportunity Youth Forum.

 Learn more about the Opportunity Youth Forum here.